 Professional development and coaching.
-Treatment teachers who delivered the PAR intervention received six hours of training at the beginning of the study in the fall of 2014 to deliver Strands 1 and 2 of the curriculum.
-Intervention teachers also received six hours of training focused on Strands 3 and 4 of the PAR intervention in the winter of 2015, prior to their delivery.
+Treatment teachers who delivered the PAR intervention received 6 hr of training at the beginning of the study in fall 2014 to deliver Strands 1 and 2 of the curriculum.
+Intervention teachers also received 6 hr of training focused on Strands 3 and 4 of the PAR intervention in winter 2015, prior to their delivery.
 Training was provided by developers of the curriculum who were licensed educators with decades of experience designing and delivering mathematics interventions for students with or at risk for learning disabilities.
 All initial intervention strand training focused on the design of the curriculum and the strategies employed during delivery.
 Trainers modeled lessons and strategies for teachers and provided opportunities for teachers to practice implementing lesson features with feedback and support from the curriculum team.